Hej!

 Sometimes a project is not enough.

-I do short-term, project-based assignments as well as filling a gap in your team or when you are in need of an outside perspective on a project.
-I like the opportunity to really get a valuable part of your team, take on responsibilities and create good things together.
+I do short-term, project-based assignments, filling a gap in your team or providing an outside perspective on a project when needed.
+I like the opportunity to become a valuable part of your team, take on responsibilities and create good things together.

 team lead

-What can I do to make you do your tasks better?
+What can I do to help you do your tasks better?

-Being a generalist helps me to build bridges between disciplines, to break down silos and to support everyone to their best abilities.
-I believe in working together as a true team supporting each other and I know how to inspire and guide teams to create their best work.
-I am a people person, had my first experiences in such roles and felt comfortable doing so.
+Being a generalist helps me build bridges between disciplines, break down silos, and support everyone to the best of their abilities.
+I believe in working together as a true team, supporting one another, and I know how to inspire and guide teams to create their best work.
+I am a people person, had my first experiences in such roles, and felt comfortable doing so.

 More about me